jaantollander/containers/README.md

 Idea

+* We define containers using the Dockerfile format.
-* We build containers that are OCI compliant and compatible with Apptainer.
+* We build OCI compliant containers using Buildah.
+* Containers should be compatible with Apptainer.
 * We push the container images to GitHub container registry.
 * We pull the container images from the GitHub container registry using Apptainer.
 * We run the container images using Apptainer on Mahti cluster.